 Extending on the same problem discussed above, using Kanban Boards become too cluttered once you have had a couple of Sprints on them.
 Moreover, you will definitely find yourself in turbulent waters if you created anything with more than five columns, going left to right.
 Agile Boards are usually pretty open.
 That means anyone in the team can create Tasks and put Stories on the Board.
 This is also a big issue with Agile Boards, because things really become hard to track.

+Agile advocates constant product evolution and continual development based on the feedback given by customers and/or sales teams.
 With all the benefits that Scrum and Kanban have to offer, we always thought of ways we could use the best parts of each – as a hybrid method or framework – and leave out the rest.
 Following a customised hybrid approach easily allows Cliffex to mitigate our customer’s pain points and promote the benefits.
 At Cliffex we (and others) have called this approach Scrumban.